andersonsilveira/jswitch/README.md

 JSwitch
 =======

 JSwitch is program to help to fast switch of JDKs installed on machine.
+In environments that require exchange the virtual machine constantly due to maintenance of various systems is essential a fast and convenient way facilitating the production and testing of these systems.

 ## Pre-Conditions

 At least the JAVA_HOME variable configured on environment of operating system.
 Java 6 version installed on machine.
 This is necessary just run first start.

 ## 1) Compatibility